-His research interests include computer vision, biometrics, and image processing, and he has advised or co-advised twenty Ph.D. dissertations, ten postdoctoral scholarships, twenty-two M.S. theses, and two B.S. theses.
+His research interests include computer vision, biometrics, and image processing, and he has advised or co-advised twenty-one Ph.D. dissertations, ten postdoctoral fellows, twenty-two M.S. theses, and two B.S. theses.

 Dr. Flynn is an IEEE Fellow, an IAPR Fellow, and an ACM Distinguished Scientist.
 He was the Editor-in-Chief of the IEEE Biometrics Compendium from 2016-2017, and is a past Associate Editor-in-Chief of IEEE Trans. on PAMI, and a past Associate Editor of IEEE TIFS, IEEE TIP, IEEE TPAMI, Pattern Recognition, and Pattern Recognition Letters.